arcana-technologies/arcana.elfscan/README.md

 Thank you to MalcomVX for continuing to design new APT's, Viruses, and implants to test against. :)

+## Supported Architectures

+Arcana runs on Linux x86_32/x86_64 and is designed to scan x86_32/x86_64 ELF binaries.
+It is however loosely reasonable (Although undefined) to feed Arcana ELF binaries from other systems; if you choose to do this make sure to edit the line to disable IDS mode in arcana: "/opt/arcana/conf/arcana.conf"

+`instrusion_detection_mode = true`

+So that it is set to false, i.e.

+`instrusion_detection_mode = false`

 ## Compile and install

 ```